torchsecurity/torch-secret-analyzer/README.md

 ## Analyze permissions to pull a secret

-Torch analyzes and correlates data across AWS IAM and AWS Secrets Manager to identify users and services with permission to access a certain secret.
+Torch analyzes and correlates data across AWS IAM and AWS Secrets Manager to identify which users and services have permission to access a certain secret.

-Coming Soon!
+This feature is coming soon

 # Hashicorp Value

-Coming Soon!
+This feature is coming Soon

 # Contributing :heart: